Los Angeles Aggravated Assault Defense Attorneys

 Remember, it’s the prosecution’s responsibility to prove to a jury that you are guilty beyond a reasonable doubt.
 With the right legal team by your side, you may have a good chance of successfully dealing with wrongful assault charges.

 Defending against assault charges is a fight for your life.
 A conviction can devastate your reputation, your career, and your life.
-At Werksman Jackson & Quinn LLP, our legal team understands the potential consequences, so we bring some of the best criminal defense attorneys in Los Angeles to fight aggressively on your behalf.
+At Werksman Jackson & Quinn LLP, our legal team understands the potential consequences, so we bring some of the best aggravated assault defense attorneys in Los Angeles to fight aggressively on your behalf.
 We have decades of experience in and out of the courtroom, successfully defending victims of wrongful criminal charges.
 Our win-loss record demonstrates our skill and expertise in the field, and we are dedicated to protecting against injustice.

 We offer a no-cost initial consultation, so call us today at (213) 688-0460 to get started.